 The Living Language Spanish comes as the Complete Edition and contains three Books (beginners, intermediate, and advanced level), nine CDs, and free online learning resources: games, flashcards, and interactive quizzes.
 The Platinum Edition also includes live e-tutoring.
 There is also the Essential Edition coursebook available for beginners.

 The language learning software and online course used by many public institutions in the US.
 The creators have developed the so-called “Declarative Method” (focus on long-term memory) and “Declarative Acceleration” technique to make the newly acquired knowledge stick.
-All aspects of language are covered on all levels, and you can take a free test to determine your current level of Spanish proficiency.
+Unfortunately, we found their courses to be pretty bad.
+Review.

 Conversation Countdown (Fluent in 3 months)